This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-The Defense and Security sectors in Colombia offer opportunities for U.S. companies in both public and private procurement.
-Colombia’s persistent security problems continue to shape the country’s agenda, namely: high coca production and public safety issues attributed to the guerrilla National Liberation Army (Spanish: Ejército de Liberación Nacional, ELN), The Revolutionary Armed Forces of Colombia (Spanish: Fuerzas Armadas Revolucionarias de Colombia, FARC) and FARC dissidents, criminal organizations (Spanish: Bandas Emergentes y Bandas Criminales, BACRIM), and the socio-economic problems from Venezuela.
+The Defense sector in Colombia offers opportunities for U.S. companies in both public and private procurement.
+Despite the current Petro Administration’s efforts to implement its strategic plan for Total Peace with criminal organizations, Colombia’s persistent security problems continue to shape the country’s agenda.
+Key factors that disrupt stability include: high coca production, public safety issues attributed to the guerrilla group ELN (Ejército de Liberación Nacional), the FARC (Spanish: Fuerzas Armadas Revolucionarias de Colombia) with disperse but active factions, BACRIM (Bandas Emergentes y Bandas Criminales) or criminal organizations, and the socio-economic impact from Venezuelan migrants.

-The Colombian Defense Ministry has a budget of approximately USD 10.9 billion, which is equivalent to roughly 12 percent of the total Colombian budget for 2022.
-While most of the defense budget will be designated for operational activities, such as payroll, procurement of basic goods and services, and pensions.
-About four percent of the total budget (USD 528 million) will be invested in strengthening the security and strategic capacity of the Armed Forces, through the purchase of equipment, hardware, weapons, ammunition, and communication upgrades, and to carry out major scheduled maintenance or replacement for aging equipment.
+The Colombian Defense Ministry has a budget of approximately USD 10.4 billion, which is equivalent to roughly 10 percent of the total Colombian budget for 2023 (USD 101 billion).
+Most of the defense budget is designated for operational activities, such as payroll, procurement of basic goods and services, and pensions.
+About four percent of the total budget (USD 416 million) will be invested in strengthening the security and strategic capacity of the Armed Forces, through the purchase of equipment, hardware, weapons, ammunition, and communication upgrades, and to carry out major scheduled maintenance or replacement for aging equipment.
 Colombia aspires to develop the local defense sector to reduce the county’s large defense trade deficit; however, efforts are constrained by a limited defense budget.
-The local industry is capable of producing small arms, ammunition, light weapons, and small, basic aircraft and patrol vessels.
+The domestic defense sector is highly underdeveloped, only capable of producing small arms, ammunition, light weapons, and small, basic aircraft and patrol vessels, meaning that the vast majority of the Armed Forces’ needs are acquired through imports.

 Guerrilla and Criminal Activity

-In November 2021, the United States removed Colombia’s FARC from its list of foreign terrorist organizations, recognizing the peace agreement between the Colombian state and the former Revolutionary Forces.
-The peace agreement with the FARC resulted in a significant improvement in Colombia’s security situation; however, FARC dissidents, the ELN, guerrilla rebels, and criminal networks continue to pose serious threats, as bombings, extortion, kidnappings, and violence still surge within the country because of the control they have over the network of drug trafficking left behind by the FARC.
+In November 2021, the United States delisted the Colombian FARC from its list of foreign terrorist organizations.
+The peace agreement between the Government of Colombia and the FARC resulted in a significant improvement in Colombia’s security situation; however, FARC dissidents, the ELN, guerrilla rebels, and criminal networks continue to pose serious threats, as bombings, extortion, kidnappings, and violence still surge within the country because of the control they have over the network of drug trafficking left behind by the FARC.
 These groups can operate with relative impunity in some regions and areas of cities, where the presence of the state is lacking.

 Volatile diplomatic relations and lax border security arrangements with neighboring states complicate Colombia’s security landscape.
 Poorly policed border regions with Ecuador and Venezuela have traditionally been a stronghold for Colombia’s terrorist organizations and criminal groups that can take advantage of the lucrative trade in illicit goods and substances.
 Nevertheless, the risk of interstate conflict is lowered by the fact that Colombia is a major U.S. ally in the region, which strengthens its security forces.